-When making individual arrangements on working hours, good customer service, the proper functioning of the organisation, and the preservation of employment are key.
-Wherever possible, the employer takes the wishes of the employee into account when determining the working hours and the individual preferences of the employee will be honoured.
-If this is not possible or useful from an organisational point of view, this will be discussed with the employee, allowing them to focus on other preferences.
-Hours that are not worked are scheduled as identifiable free time.
+When making individual arrangements about working hours, good customer service, the proper functioning of the organization, and the preservation of employment are key.
+Wherever possible, the employer takes the wishes of the employee into account when determining the working hours and the individual preferences of the employee will be followed.
+If this is not possible or useful from an organisational point of view, this is discussed with the employee, allowing them to focus on other preferences.
+Hours that are not worked are scheduled as recognisable free time.

-When making individual arrangements on working hours and schedules, the employer must take into account any care responsibilities of the employee.
+When making individual arrangements about working hours and schedules, the employer must take into account any care responsibilities of the employee.